Towards Inadequately Pre-trained Models in Transfer Learning

-Despite the ubiquitous utilization of pre-trained models, how they benefit transfer learning has been still poorly understood.
-Few empirical studies investigating this problem have been published. \cite{Kornblith_2019_CVPR} systematically investigates whether models perform better on the source task, e.g. ImageNet, necessarily transfer better on downstream tasks.
+Despite the ubiquitous utilization of pre-trained models, it still remains mysterious how such models benefit transfer learning.
+Several works pioneer to explore this plausible yet essential problem. \cite{Kornblith_2019_CVPR} systematically investigates whether better-performing models on source tasks, e.g. ImageNet, necessarily yield better performances on downstream tasks.
 They confirm this hypothesis for both FE and FT, over deep architectures with different capacities.
-However, recent works in the domain of adversarial training discover that an adversarially pre-trained model, though performs worse on ImageNet due to additional adversarial regularization, transfers better than its natural (following the denotation in \cite{utrera2021adversariallytrained}, which means pre-training without adversarial methods) counterpart (with the same architecture)\cite{salman2020adversarially,utrera2021adversariallytrained}.
-Actually, these discoveries are opposite to \cite{Kornblith_2019_CVPR} to some extent that, worse source models may have better transferability.
+However, recent works in the domain of adversarial training discover that an adversarially pre-trained model, though performs worse on ImageNet due to additional adversarial regularizations, can still transfer better than its natural (following the naming practice in \cite{utrera2021adversariallytrained}, referring to pre-training without adversarial methods) counterpart (with the same architecture)\cite{salman2020adversarially,utrera2021adversariallytrained}.
+In fact, these discoveries are to some extent in contradiction to the findings in \cite{Kornblith_2019_CVPR}, which argues that worse source models may transfer better.

-Our work investigates how pre-training influences transfer learning from a different perspective.
-Specifically, we focus on the trajectory of the pre-training process.
-Our study is inspired by recent investigations about the learning order of DNNs.
-Several works~\cite{pmlr-v70-arpit17a,kalimeris2019sgd,li2019towards,mangalam2019deep} discover that, DNNs tend to fist learn simple and shallow features, e.g. colors and textures.
-These shallow features are regarded as more general and transferable across different data domains~\cite{zeiler2014visualizing}.
-From a perspective of frequency domain, they belong to low-frequency spectrums.
-On the other hand, some empirical works reveal that, high-frequency features obtained by the pre-trained model are likely to cause negative transfer~\cite{chen2019catastrophic}.
+Our work investigates the influence of pre-training on transfer effects from a different perspective.
+Specifically, we focus on the trajectory of the pre-training process, inspired by recent studies on the learning order of DNNs.
+Several works~\cite{pmlr-v70-arpit17a,kalimeris2019sgd,li2019towards,mangalam2019deep} discover that DNNs tend to firstly learn simple and shallow features, e.g. colors and textures, which are regarded as more general and transferable across different data domains~\cite{zeiler2014visualizing}.
+From the perspective of the frequency domain, such features lie in low-frequency spectrums.
+On the other hand, several other works reveal that high-frequency features obtained by a pre-trained model are likely to cause a negative transfer~\cite{chen2019catastrophic}.